 The flick has been nominated for Best Foreign Language Film at the Academy Awards.
 This is one of the most noteworthy Spanish-language thrillers ever made.

 This anthology includes three stories about a tragic car accident in Mexico City.
-There is a common thread involving dogs.
+The common thread is dogs.

 Amores Perros is an incredible cinematic experience.
 This is a good film for learners interested in Mexican Spanish.
 This flick suits those preparing for B1 of the DELE or SIELE examination.